IBEX-TUDelft/econagents/docs/source/Customizing_Roles.rst

 Method 2: Phase-Specific Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another way to customize prompts, parsers, or even the entire phase logic is by adding methods that follow a **phase-based naming pattern** in your agent subclass:
+Another way to customize prompts, parsers, or even the entire phase logic is by adding methods that follow a **phase-based naming pattern** in your ``Role`` subclass:

 .. code-block:: python

-    class YourAgent(Agent):
+    class YourRole(Role):
         role = 1
-        name = "YourAgent"
+        name = "YourRole"
         task_phases = [2, 6, 8]
         llm = ChatOpenAI()